 - Follow the rules for great copywriting

 - Use attractive images to illustrate content; images are also listed in search engines and can be used for link building too

 How to Check the Value of Links

-One thing that’s worth doing is checking who’s already linking to you, and whether those links are useful, or could potentially hurt your SEO ranking.
+One thing that’s worth doing is checking who is already linking to you and whether those links are useful, or could potentially hurt your SEO ranking.

 Some webmasters use this information to email site owners and ask politely for the link to be removed.
 Others use Google’s Disavow Links tool to achieve the same result.
 Google itself advises caution when using this tool.

 Only use it if you have a lot of spammy links coming to your site.
 Otherwise, Google’s probably smart enough to figure out which links to ignore.

 Now, let’s look at some link building techniques and strategies.

 Link Building for SEO: Internal Links